tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * Stock correlation describes the linear relationship between the returns of two stocks, and indicates whether returns of both stocks tend to move in tandem, inversely, or randomly (no correlation).

-* The `corr` function used in conjunction with the `heatmap` function from the `seaborn` library makes it easy to spot the highly correlated stocks.
+* The `corr` function used in conjunction with the `heatmap` function from the `Seaborn` library makes it easy to spot the highly correlated stocks.

   ![part-2-correlation](Images/part-2-correlation.png)